pakfones/bms-manager-docs/README.md

-# CHYBMS Manager Documentation
+# BMS Manager Documentation

-   Welcome to the official documentation for **CHYBMS Manager**, a powerful tool for configuring and managing CHY Battery Management Systems (BMS).
+   Welcome to the official documentation for **BMS Manager**, a powerful tool for configuring and managing Battery Management Systems (BMS) in the initially release version added support to read & write inverter protocols on the CHY BMS (Battery management sustems).

-   ## About CHYBMS Manager
+   ## About BMS Manager
-   CHYBMS Manager enables users to:
+   BMS Manager enables users to:
    - Configure BMS settings via serial port communication.
-   - Support CAN and RS485 protocols for inverter communication.
-   - Monitor and log BMS operations.
+   - Support inverter protocol read & write on the CHY BMS hardware.
    - Stay updated with the latest software releases.

    ## Latest Version